 Benefits of Using Estuary Flow

-Change Data Capture: Flow leverages change data capture technology to detect and replicate only the modified data.
-This minimizes the data transfer volume and ensures the target database always remains up-to-date.
+- Change Data Capture with sub-100ms latency: Flow leverages CDC technology to detect and replicate only the modified data, applying changes to PostgreSQL in under 100ms.
+This minimizes transfer volume and keeps the target database perfectly up-to-date in real time.

 Method 2: Manually Move Data from DynamoDB to PostgreSQL